Shoulder injuries during weightlifting III: Distal clavicle osteolysis

 As we saw in previous articles, the bench press is once again the leading exercise causing injury, especially high-intensity bench presses, along with overhead activities and sports that require them: volleyball, tennis, swimming, or basketball, among others.
 In the case of weightlifters, we have both risk factors.

 Plain radiographs may show changes in the acromioclavicular joint consisting of small cysts or bone loss at the articular end of the clavicle (osteolysis).
 Some authors emphasize the importance of MRI, arguing that up to 50% of cases show no significant radiological changes.
-MRI may reveal cortical erosions, soft tissue inflammation, joint widening, or bone edema.
+MRI can reveal cortical erosions, soft tissue inflammation, joint widening, or bone edema.

 First-line treatment for distal clavicle osteolysis is conservative.
 Activity modification or avoidance, nonsteroidal anti-inflammatory drugs, physical therapy, and ultrasound-guided intra-articular corticosteroid injections in the acromioclavicular joint are the main treatments used.
 Ultrasound-guided intra-articular corticosteroid injections, while therapeutic, can help us correctly identify the primary source of pain.

 In these cases, or if conservative treatment fails, surgical resection of the distal end of the clavicle is indicated.
-The literature reports excellent postoperative results, with return to sports activity in most patients.
+The literature reports excellent postoperative results, with a return to sports activity in most patients.

 TAGS